Christof Schütte, Stephan Sigrist, Stefanie Winkelmann

 At chemical synapses, neurotransmission is based on the action potential-triggered opening of voltage-gated Calcium channels.
 The inflowing Ca2+-ions bind to proteins on the surface of primed (docked and prepared) synaptic vesicles, causing them to release neurotransmitters into the synaptic cleft.
 After diffusing across the cleft, the molecules activate receptors in the postsynaptic membrane, triggering a new action potential.
 The process is of fundamentally stochastic nature not only because it relies on diffusion and binding of different molecules, but also because the vesicle release itself has proven to be failure-prone and varying in vesicle number.
 On top of that, synaptic strength changes with repeated use in the short as well as the long term, a phenomenon termed synaptic plasticity.

 Despite — or rather, because! – of its unrelieable and plastic nature, synaptic function is a key player in almost all neural activity and suspected to be of great importance especially for learning processes in the brain.
 This makes it a very attractive area of research not only for neuroscientists, but also physicists, mathematicians and information scientists.
-Since the size scale of vesicles as well as the synaptic cleft is in the order of few nanometers, well below the diffraction limit, dynamic imaging of neurotransmission processes is currently not feasible.
+Since the size scale of vesicles as well as the synaptic cleft is in the order of few nanometers, well below the diffraction limit, dynamic and precise imaging of neurotransmission processes is currently very difficult.
 We can however measure the excitatory junction currents resulting from many synaptic contact points in the postsynaptic cell using voltage- or patch-clamp mehtod.
 In order to gain information from these currents, mathematical modelling is needed.

 While many different models of varyig mathematical complexity have been published in order to characterize and categorize different synapses according to parameters such as e.g. release probability or synaptic strength, hardly any of them have helped our understanding of the molecular processes responsible for neurotransmission along.
 Only very recently, Kobbersmed et al. released an article proving the importance of Calcium-dependent priming/unpriming mechanisms in order to achieve realistic short-term plasticity as well as eEJC variances using realistic spatial vesicle distributions.
 We are aiming to build on that work using SDEs for a more efficient simulation of longer pulse trains and to explore the possibility of reducing the number of involved equations/steps in the model, both while still achieving high accordance with experimental eEJC amplitudes and variances.